The 10 most insane college dorm room transformations on Instagram

 1. This North Carolina A&T State University dorm room with sunshine vibes

 The use of yellow in this corner of the room adds a pop of color and brightens up this space.
-With a custom headboard and complementary paintings, this dorm brings a unique meaning to “Aggie Pride.”
+With a custom headboard and complementary paintings, this dorm brings a sunnier meaning to “Aggie Pride.”

 How to get this look for less: